 Our reported financial condition and results of operations are sensitive to accounting methods, assumptions and estimates that are the basis of our financial statements.
 The actual accounting policies, the judgments made in the selection and application of these policies and the sensitivities of reported results to changes in accounting policies, assumptions and estimates, are factors to be considered along with our financial statements and the discussion under "Financial Condition and Results of Operations - Results of Operations" below.
-There have been no significant changes during the six months ended June 30, 2016 to the items disclosed within the critical accounting policies and estimates in Item 5, "Operating and Financial Review and Prospects - Critical Accounting Policies" in our Annual Report on Form 20-F for the year ended December 31, 2015.
+There have been no significant changes during the six months ended June 30, 2016 to the items disclosed within the Annual Report 2015.